JAntn/garbcol/README.md

 i[1] = 1;
 i[2] = 2;

-i = new int; // previous array is freed
+i = new int;
+// previous array is freed
 *i = 1;

 ```

-You have access to the contents and member functions through operators * and -> .
+You have to access to the contents and member functions through operators * and -> .
 If the content is an array, you can acces to items with operator [].

 Do not initialize pointers with static memory.